Broken Bone Injuries Can Be Complex And Serious

 - Visible physical deformity

 It is important to note that not every broken bone injury victim will exhibit every symptom.
-In some cases, it can be difficult to know if the bone is broken.
+Sometimes, it can be difficult to know if the bone is broken.
 Accident victims should always seek prompt medical treatment to ensure that their injuries are properly diagnosed and treated.

 Types of Broken Bone Injuries